lct-rug-2022/lft-assignment-3/README.md

-# Learning From Data Assignment 3: TBA
+# Learning From Data Assignment 3: Multi-Class Classification for Text Reviews

 ### Installation